OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 * Running some code files outside of an add-in project throws a JavaScript error.
 	* Resolution: Ensure you add these files to an Office add-in project.
+* After converting these design patterns to a SPA, all sections of the HTML page become top-aligned and overlaps each other.
+	* Resolution: When converting from HTML additional wrapper DIVs may be added.
+Ensure that the height of these additional DIVs are reset properly.
+For example, if a parent DIV is set to a height of 100%, a child DIV has no height, and a grandchild DIV is set to 100%, you need to set the child DIV to 100% to layout the sections properly.

 ## Additional resources